 (c) for an employee who was continuously employed by an employer for a period less than 12 months immediately before the dismissal or claim — the amount worked out using the formula —

-[Regulation 5 inserted in Gazette 26 Jul 2002 p.
+[Regulation 5 inserted: Gazette 26 Jul 2002 p.
 3460-1.]

 6. Annual indexation